AboutLocal/DevOpsCodeChallenge/README.md

 ## Introduction

 This test case is designed to provide a DevOps candidate the opportunity to show his skills in a real world challenge.
 The goal is not to see which tools you use, but more so that you can demonstrate that you’ve learned to use them, and how you work with them.
 Your solution is welcome to be as simple or complex as you want, but you please write us an email explaining anything you did that you feel was pushing the scope of the challenge.
-We expect that you spend 2-4 hours on this challenge.
+We expect that you spend about 2 hours on this challenge.
 Please let us know about any other things you would have liked to implement, but did not due to a lack of time.

 **Docker**, **git** and **AWS** are is used as a core component of this case.
 If you don’t have basic experience with these technologies please contact us.
 The app to be installed is written in react with a node API backend.
 Please do not hesitate to contact us if you need help with anything Node related.